mugesh-cloud/samplerepo/README.md

 # samplerepo
-this is develop a sample repo
+this is develop a sample repo.